tl2122/Generative-AI/ProteinSequence.md

 <p align="right">
 <img width="200" height="450" alt="image" src="https://github.com/user-attachments/assets/ec8f5cd4-b6ae-40c5-a67a-0d41a3b7b38b" align="right"/>
 *Transformer Model*

+The model incorporates 20 canonical amino acids and 3 ambiguous/unknown amino acids (B, X, Z), resulting in a total of 23 "amino acid" tokens.
+The hyperparameters, such as the number of attention heads and layers, were selected to provide best model accuracy possible  given the dataset and model size.
+A sequence length of 130 residues was chosen as the maximum input length to ensure efficient training.
+The training loss and accuracy, as well trained confusion matrix from the validation data is shown below.

 </p>

 | Layer	         |Individual Layer Parameters         |	Total Parameters  |